-- 6. In the Tools toolbar, select the Transform 🔲 tool or press Shift + T. - 7.
-In the Tools toolbar, enable the Animate Amond.
-This allows the Transform tool to affect the position and size of a layer at the current keyframe only, whereas it would otherwise affect the layer's position and size throughout the whole scene. - 8.
+- 4. In the Tools toolbar, select the Transform tool or press Shift + T. - 5.
+In the Tools toolbar, if ♠ Animate Off or ♠ Animate Onion Skin Range mode is selected, click on it to open the Animate pop-up menu and select ♠ Animate Current Frame. - 6.
 In the Camera view, select the parts to animate.
 The Transform tool's control box will appear around the selected layer.
 Each part of the Transform tool control can be used to make different kinds of transformations:

-9. Use the Transform 🔲 tool to rotate, skew, scale or translate the selection to its new position.
+7. Use the Transform 🔲 tool to rotate, skew, scale or translate the selection to its new position.

-- 10. Repeat for other parts of your character model until your first pose is complete. - 11.
-In the Tools toolbar, enable the Onion Skin if feature. - 12.
+- 8. Repeat for other parts of your character model until your first pose is complete. - 9.
+In the Tools toolbar, enable the Sonion Skin feature. - 10.
 In the Timeline view, select the frame where you want to have your second pose.

-- 13. Create keyframe for your second pose by doing one of the following: - In the Timeline toolbar, click the Add Keyframe 🔭 button. - Right-click and select Add Keyframe. - · Press F6.
+- 11. Create keyframe for your second pose by doing one of the following: - In the Timeline toolbar, click the F Add Keyframe button. - Right-click and select Add Keyframe. - Press F6.